Quick Start

 You will see the EventHandler cell added to the node after making changes in the Reactivity panel.

-After creating a Cube, you can then add it as a child to another Cube.
+After creating a component, you can then add it as a child to another component.

 The best way to do this is to use the node editor.

-You will see the Children cell added to the node after inserting a child Cube.
+You will see the Children cell added to the node after inserting a child component.